Get 25% Your First Payment

 InLine vs. Spinning Reels for Ice Fishing

 The biggest benefit of the inline reel is more control when working finesse baits and that it can help reduce line twists.
 In my opinion, its benefits are working small baits in shallow water.
-As for the line twists, a spinning reel with braid will be just as good as a inline with mono or flouro.
+As for the line twists, a spinning reel with braid will be just as good as a inline with mono or fluoro.

 Spinning reels on the other hand are more reliable and versatile and at this point the only type of reel I choose to rely on.